vshiva/generator-go-micro-svc/generators/app/templates/__service_name__/pkg/log/README.md

 Use Debug for verbose message, it is possible that these will not be displayed.

-## Dates

-Note, logging a `time.Time` struct directly as a field will not comply with the Wercker guidelines.

 ### Always use the UTC timezone